vega/vega/docs/docs/transforms/label.md

 ---

 The **label** transform repositions text marks so that they do not collide with each other and other elements in the chart.
-The elements that labels do not collide with include all the marks listed in `avoidMarks` property and the mark that is used as the data (as explained in [reactive geometry](../../marks/#reactivegeom)) of the text mark this label transform is transforming.
+The elements that labels do not collide with include all the marks listed in `avoidMarks` property and the mark that is used as the data (as explained in [reactive geometry](../../marks/#reactivegeom)) of the text marks this `label-transform` is transforming.

-The label transform is useful for labeling data points by creating a text mark that takes in data from the mark that represents the data point (we call this mark the "base mark").
+The `label-transform` is useful for labeling marks by repositioning a text mark to appear near the mark (we will call this the "base mark") it represents.
-Label transform on a text mark repositions each text to be a label, appearing near the data point (of the base mark) it represents.

 ## Transform Parameters